 Tesla has burned through cash in recent years, but Musk has stated his intentions to make the groundbreaking company profitable as it spearheads the electric car revolution.
 In April, The Economist predicted the company would need to raise $3 billion in 2018 in order to survive.

 “The Economist used to be boring, but smart with a wicked dry wit.
 Now it’s just boring (sigh).
 Tesla will be profitable & cash flow positive in Q3 & Q4, so obviously no need to raise money,” he tweeted back to the publication.

-The influx of cast from those new $3,500 deposits will likely assist Tesla in the development of the semi-truck, pick-up truck, new Roadster and crossover SUV vehicles it has promised moving forward.
+The influx of cash from those new $3,500 deposits will likely assist Tesla in the development of the semi-truck, pick-up truck, new Roadster and crossover SUV vehicles it has promised moving forward.

 Have you toyed with the idea of buying a Tesla?
 What’s stopping you pulling the trigger?
 Drop us a line @TrustedReviews on Twitter.